andrewgazelka/andrewgazelka.github.io/_posts/2023-04-06-gpt-hals-and-rest-libs.markdown

 The full SVD containing COMP1 can be downloaded here: [comp1.svd](/assets/comp1.svd).
 The full STM32H743 SVD (which contains all peripherals) can be downloaded here: [STM32H743.svd](/assets/STM32H743.svd).

-Using concatenating the full `comp1.svd` and the prompt
+Concatenating the full `comp1.svd` with the prompt:

 > in Rust using the stm32h7 crate modify registers of COMP1 to negate the output of the comparison

-into ChatGPT(4) yields
+and pasting into ChatGPT(4) yields the code:

 ```rust
 // Add this to your Cargo.toml